Share:

 For more wellbeing tips, tools and insights, visit Asante Wellness.

-If you need answers for a personal work matter, please contact the author or department directly instead of leaving a comment.
+If you have a question, please contact the author or relevant department directly.

 2 Comments.
 Leave new

-Such a good reminder, thanks Jen (and others involved in publication)!
+• Such a good reminder, thanks Jen (and others involved in publication)!
 I find that looking at past photos of loved ones does this.
 Especially my children, who have grown so much in the past 13-20 years.
 Family and friends bring such an AWEsome sense of connection…an easy sense of wonderment and reflection in our minds, even if we don’t have photos of them.

 Noticing and reflecting on something in nature every day contributes to my sense of awe and wonder.
 It also deepens my connection with the earth by feeling grounded and literally supported.
 With this practice what I have noticed is that what my eyes behold seems brighter; the bark on the tress, the rocks, and everything green, all seem brighter and more illuminated.
 Maybe its just the astounding peck of a Woodpecker, morning birdsong, a slight wind that mysteriously moves a tall blade of grass….
 What do you notice in nature today?